Environment Lighting & SIGGRAPH

 They kindly recommended some other journals I might submit to next, but I was already remembering how thankless I always felt academic publishing was, especially when my employer couldn't care less.
 And then I remembered how during my literature review I found that the blogs of graphics experts often had better information than I could find in the published papers.
 So, I've decided to follow that tradition here and post my paper on my blog in case anyone is interested.
 Honestly, it's intended for a vanishingly small audience anyway.

-If you want to see the result, here is <model-viewer> demonstrating some very HDR environments on a variety of PBR models.
+If you want to see the results, at the top of the page is <model-viewer> demonstrating some very HDR environments on a variety of PBR models.
 My technique is rather useless if you want dynamically moving lights with their own shadows, but while that is common in games and movies, I think there's a wide swath of 3D rendering that doesn't call for that complexity.
 The nice thing about this method is all lighting is handled consistently and in a single pass; any shape or number of lights can be painted into the environment without special treatment.

 Models from Khronos glTF samples repo, under individual CC licenses.